-In addition, t he program w ill notify t hese additional people (e.g., the program's Health Care Consultant). lf
+In addition, the program will notify these additional people (e.g., the program's Health Care Consultant).
+If no additional notifications, put NA in this section.

-n this section.

-List here: Health Care Consultant
+List here: Licensor + HCC

 Section 18: Health Care Consultant Information and Statement

 Section 18 must be completed by the Health Care Consultant (HCC) if the program will administer any medication and/or for programs offering care to infants and toddlers or moderately ill children.